MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/log-files.md

 ## Collect and enable logging

 It’s important to collect logs as soon as an issue occurs.
-The logs can be collected together with just a couple of clicks.
+The logs can be collected with just a couple of clicks.

 - Windows:
   Right-click on the Teams icon in the system tray and choose **Collect support files**.